instipod/DuoAPIAuthenticator/README.md

 # DuoAPIAuthenticator
+**Use of this authenticator is no longer recommended.
+Duo is recommending users migrate to the Duo Universal Prompt authentication flow instead of the Auth API.**

 Authenticator for [Keycloak](https://github.com/keycloak/keycloak) that uses Duo's Auth API to present a custom interface.
 This allows the Keycloak administrator to create a custom authentication theme that fits with their flow.

 The included FreeMarker templates are not designed for production use.
 They are designed to be a basic example that you will extend with a custom Keycloak theme.